flowscan/api/README.md

 ## General Limitations

-- Every request to our API endpoint is still rate-limited at 6 requests / second per-API
+- Every request to our API endpoint is still rate-limited at 6 requests / second per-IP
 - GraphQL types does not have descriptions yet

 ## GraphQL Queries